lokeshsainipilani/web-exchange-app/README.md

   *Challenge:* Storing high-frequency trading data without impacting performance.
   *Solution:* Adopted a dual-database strategy—using PostgreSQL for transactional data and a Time Series DB for analytics.

-## Contributing

-Contributions are welcome!
-If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.

 ## License